KaranPartap003/Graphics-Engine/README.md

 ![image](https://github.com/user-attachments/assets/dcf0e7a5-989d-4bb1-aa3d-532305710288)

 # A custom Rendering Engine built on top of OpenGL
-My implementation of a graphics engine to test the fundamentals of graphics programming and code c++ knowledge
+My implementation of a graphics engine to test the fundamentals of graphics programming and c++ knowledge.

 ## Core Features